• Skip to primary navigation

 • Garlic - I highly recommend using fresh garlic for optimal flavor.

-• White wine - We want a bright and acidic white wine, like pino grigio or sauvignon blanc.
+• White wine - Choose a bright and acidic white wine, like pino grigio or sauvignon blanc.

-• Linguine pasta - Spaghetti or fettuccine noodles would also work for this recipe.
+• Linguine noodles - Spaghetti or fettuccine noodles would also work well for this recipe, as would spiraled zucchini noodles.

 • Lemon juice - Using freshly-squeezed lemon juice adds bright, citrus notes.